 - Make Reading Easy: Access to books helps foster and maintain curiosity throughout the different stages of life.
 Consider bookshelf collections designed with multiple shelf options, mobility, and sizes to create dynamic environments.

 - Integrate Welcoming Options for Privacy and Collaboration: Some individuals prefer to work alone in silence while others perform better in a noisier, cooperative group.
 To integrate both groups in the same space, build in micro-environments that include privacy pods or individual working stations that offer seclusion and limit distractions.
 Mix in gathering/collaborative areas, where small groups can work together and share ideas.

 - Add Bold Writing Surfaces: Ditch the plain whiteboard for bold, brightly colored glass writing surfaces that stand out and can help with focus and information retention.
 Ideal for visual learners and thinkers, porcelain steel desktops encourage ideation, critical thinking, and peer-to-peer communication.

 - Consider Movement: Spaces that promote movement and circulation are increasingly popular both at school and in the workplace for those who perform better while being active.
 Chairs or stools offering micromovement bring rhythm to fidgety kids, allowing them to focus.
-Wobble stools engage kinesthetic thinkers.
+Hierarchy Grow Stools engage kinesthetic thinkers.
 Incorporate ergonomic furnishings that enable employees to alternate between sitting and standing positions.

 Read More About Human-Behavior Based Design

 School and workplace design should be more than just functional and pretty.
 They should be driven by human behavior, including our intellectual and psychological needs.
-Check out THRIVE for more advice on how these characteristics of human development impact modern design solutions.
+Check out our Thrive Philosophy for more advice on how these characteristics of human development impact modern design solutions.

 Get more innovative design ideas for your next project.